tsugiproject/tsugi-build/ami/README.md

 **Step 1: Choose an Amazon Machine Image (AMI)**

-Using a Public AMI - TBD
+_Using a Public AMI_ - Select "Community APIs" and search for "tsugi-php-prod" and pick the latest version. (<a href="images/01-tsugi-prod-community-ami.png" target="_blank">Example</a>)

-Using your AMI - Select "My AMIs", find your AMI and select it.
+_Using your AMI_ - Select "My AMIs", find your AMI and select it.

 **Step 2: Choose an Instance Type**